IMPORTANT MESSAGE: Coronavirus (COVID-19) - Compliance Arrangements

 To successfully complete the hours of training, you will be required to allocate the necessary time to complete the readings and if necessary, complete any activities provided to demonstrate your knowledge, skills and understanding of each subject.

-A student who successfully completes the course will be issued with a statement of completion, which shows the number of CPD hours earned – and the elective subjects completed.
+Any agent who successfully completes an elective topic will be issued with a written notice, demonstrating the number of CPD hours earned, their personal details – and the elective subjects completed.

 $149.00 AUD (Available by Correspondence Only)